 A recipe for a business providing software support

 Nothing slows down the support process more than having to go back and forth with the customer to gather information.
-Ticket forms is a feature available on Zendesk Support Professional and Enterprise that helps support teams expedite the support process by gathering the right information related to a support request.
+Ticket forms help support teams expedite the support process by gathering the right information related to a support request.

 This recipe outlines a basic set of ticket fields and forms designed for a B2C or B2B software company to capture information about a customers' technology environment.

 Skill level: Advanced

 Time required: 30 minutes

 3 ticket forms

 Step 1: Start by thinking about the fields you'll need to support your basic ticketing processes and begin creating your custom ticket fields.

 These fields might already be in your Zendesk, and that's ok, too.
 This list is in no particular order—you can organize them when you create forms.

 |Product||Drop-down||"Product A", "Product B", "Product C"||End-user requiredAgent required|